 Meanwhile Dixie Victorian sits writing love letters to her betrothed off in the war, which is pretty much a waste of time, sister, ’cause we’re from the South.
 Ain’t no way he’s coming home…

 Until later when it all comes to a head:

 Dixie DIY: This pattern wants me to blind hem this whole giant skirt by hand!?
 No way!

 Dixie Victorian: But is that how real women of the 1860s would have made their dresses?

 Dixie DIY: Sewing machines were around in the 1860s.
 What if I did a machine blind hem?
 Would that be a good compromise?

 Dixie Victorian: They may have had sewing machines but they would never have let their stitches show on their hems!
 How crude and unfashionable!

 Dixie DIY: Look lady, I just cartridge pleated five yards of fabric, by hand, twice!
 If you think I’m going to blind hem another five yards by hand you’re crazy.
 I’ll do a blind hem by machine and you’re gonna like it!
 So why don’t you go shove that up your bonnet!?

 Dixie Victorian: *Humph*

-I don’t know if Dixie Victorian will ever be satisfied with my work but for now I’m going to just try the best I can at making this a decent 1860s dress without stressing out too much about perfection and just enjoy the process… and occasionally oogle over Civil War era ball gowns on Pinterest.
+I don’t know if Dixie Victorian will ever be satisfied with my work but for now, I’m going to just try the best I can at making this a decent 1860s dress without stressing out too much about perfection and just enjoy the process… and occasionally oogle over mid-Victorian ball gowns on Pinterest.